Phil Matson: Lifestyle

-Outside from football, Matson's work was varied and somewhat inconsistent.
-He conducted stints as a miner, a tramway motorman, a farmer, a navvy on the trans-Australian railway, a lumper, a store clerk, and a 'Spot-Lager' retailer.
+Outside of football, Matson's work was varied and somewhat inconsistent.
+He had jobs as a miner, a tramway motorman, a farmer, a navvy on the Trans-Australian Railway, a lumper, a store clerk, and a 'Spot-Lager' retailer.

-Early in his career, Matson was a teetotaler but eventually became a "social" drinker and was well known for his gambling habit.
-His unconventional approach to life caused problems within his family, who were sometimes compelled to live in a tent.
+Early in his career, Matson was a teetotaler but eventually became a "social" drinker and was well-known for his gambling habit.
+His approach to life caused problems within his family, who, as a result, occasionally lived in tents and moved houses several times.

 Matson offered to enlist during World War I. When rejected, he opted to live as a licensed Swan River fisherman and engaged more heavily in gambling.
 He operated two-up schools at Subiaco and Pelican Point, SP books in some city hotels, and an illegal gaming house in Perth.
 For a number of years, he held a trotting bookmaker's licence.

-Swimming
+Swimming career

 Matson worked as a navvies' water-boy in Western Australia, and began swimming competitively in 1902.

 He had been encouraged to take up football by his swimming trainer, William Howson (who set a world record in 1904 in 110 yards underwater swimming), in order to "harden himself" for his swimming.

-During his swimming career, Matson held Western Australian freestyle titles from 100 yards (91 m) to a mile (1.6 km) using the now-obsolete trudgen stroke.
-He won the 220-yard breaststroke at the Australasian championships for three consecutive years (1905 – 1907).
+During his swimming career, Matson held the Western Australian freestyle titles from 100 yards (91 m) to a mile (1.6 km) using the now-obsolete trudgen stroke.
+He won the 220-yard breaststroke at the Australasian championships for three consecutive years (1905–1907).

 On 19 February 1908, Matson participated in the West Australian Amateur Swimming Association's Australian Championship in Claremont, Western Australia, where he set a world record time for the 220-yard breaststroke (3 minutes and 14 seconds), winning by a length (having touched equal first at the last turn).

 Seven days later, on 26 February 1908, Matson was swimming at a swimming carnival in Kalgoorlie when he broke his own world record by another 3.4 seconds, swimming 220 yards in 3 minutes and 10.6 seconds.
-However, because a surveyor's certificate could not be produced that precisely verified the dimensions of the pool (i.e. the exact length of the swim), the governing body, the New South Wales Amateur Swimming Association, refused to ratify the new record.
+However, because a surveyor's certificate could not be produced to precisely verified the pool's dimensions (i.e. the exact length of the swim), the governing body, the New South Wales Amateur Swimming Association, refused to ratify the new record.

-Meanwhile, Matson's football career precluded him from being considered for the Olympic Games in swimming.
+Meanwhile, Matson's football career prevented him from being considered for the Olympic Games in swimming.
 He therefore turned professional for a £20 stake in 1909.